whamcloud/crusty-hooks/README.md

 verbose = true
 ```
 ### Hooks
 Under the `[hooks]` table, you can add an entry for any and every git hook you want to run by adding a key using the name of the [git hook][git hooks], and then specify the command/script you want to run for that hook.
 Multiple commands in a form of a toml array or via command chaining using `&&` are also allowed (Only for versions 0.12 and up).
-Whenever that git hook is triggered, `rusty-hooks` will run your specified command!
+Whenever that git hook is triggered, `crusty-hooks` will run your specified command!

 #### Using git arguments
 In git hook commands, any instance of `%rh!` will be replaced by the arguments that git passes to this hook.